poomshift/forge-runpod-new/README.md

 ## GitHub Actions Workflow

-This repository includes a GitHub Actions workflow that automatically builds and publishes the Docker image to GitHub Container Registry (ghcr.io) whenever changes are pushed to the main branch.
+This repository includes a GitHub Actions workflow that automatically builds and publishes the Docker image to Docker Hub whenever changes are pushed to the main branch.

 ### How it works

 1. When code is pushed to the main branch, the workflow is triggered
 2. The workflow builds the Docker image using the Dockerfile
-3. The image is tagged and pushed to GitHub Container Registry
+3. The image is tagged and pushed to Docker Hub
-4. The image is available at `ghcr.io/poomshift/comfyui-docker-new:latest`
+4. The image is available at `promptalchemist/comfyui-docker-new:latest`

 ### Using the workflow

 To use the GitHub Actions workflow:

-1. Ensure your repository has the necessary permissions to publish packages
+1. Set up Docker Hub secrets in your GitHub repository:
+   - `DOCKERHUB_USERNAME`: Your Docker Hub username
+   - `DOCKERHUB_TOKEN`: Your Docker Hub access token
 2. Push changes to the main branch to trigger the workflow
 3. Check the "Actions" tab in your GitHub repository to monitor the build progress
-4. Once complete, pull the image from ghcr.io
+4. Once complete, pull the image from Docker Hub

 ### Manual trigger